Are large language models superhuman chemists?: Results and Discussion

-We also gain insight into the models' struggles with chemical reasoning tasks when we examine their performance as a function of molecular descriptors.
+We also gain insight into the models' struggles with chemical reasoning tasks by examining their performance as a function of molecular descriptors.
 If the model would answer questions after reasoning about the structures, one would expect the performance to depend on the complexity of the molecules.
-However, we find that the models' performance does not correlate with complexity indicators but rather trivially with the size of the compounds (see \Cref{tab:correlation_coefficients}).
-This indicates that the models may not be able to reason about the structures of the molecules (in the way one might expect) but instead rely on retrieval of fragments of the training data.
-Those observations mirror recent findings that \glspl{llm} struggle to \enquote{reverse} facts they have seen in training (i.e., generalize from \enquote{A has feature B} to \enquote{B is a feature of A}).\autocite{berglund2023reversal, zhu2023physics, allen2023physics, golovneva2024reverse}
+However, we find that the models' performance does not correlate with complexity indicators (see \Cref{sec:molecular_features}).
+This indicates that the models may not be able to reason about the structures of the molecules (in the way one might expect) but instead rely on the proximity of the molecules to the training data.\autocite{mccoy2023embersautoregressionunderstandinglarge}

-It is important to note that the model performance for some topics, however, is underestimated in the current evaluation.
+It is important to note that the model performance for some topics, however, is slightly underestimated in the current evaluation.
 This is because models provided via \glspl{api} typically have safety mechanisms that prevent them from providing answers that the provider deems unsafe.
 For instance, models might refuse to provide answers about cyanides.
+Statistics of the frequency of such refusals are shown in \Cref{tab:refusal_counts_and_parsing}.
 To overcome this, direct access to the model weights would be required, and we strive to collaborate with the developers of frontier models to overcome this limitation in the future.
-This is facilitated with the tooling \chembench provides, thanks to which contributors can automatically add new models in an open science fashion.
+This is facilitated by the tooling \chembench provides, thanks to which contributors can automatically add new models in an open science fashion.